Maui Now : Maui Entertainment, Arts, Community, August 18-24

 Andrea Walls at Java Jazz

-Violinist Andrea Walls plays original songs along with jazz and gypsy music with Josh Emmanuel at Java Jazz, Friday and Monday, Aug.
-19 and 22, from 7 to 10 p.m.
-Walls will be playing with friends on Tuesday, Aug.
-23, from 7 to 10 p.m.
+Violinist Andrea Walls plays original songs along with jazz and gypsy music with Josh Emmanuel at Java Jazz, Friday, Aug.
+26, and Monday, Aug.
+29, with Seanna Daise and Margie Heart.
+On Tuesday, Aug.
+30, Walls performs with friends.
+All performances are from 7 to 10 p.m.
 For more information, go to javajazzmaui.com or call 808-667-0787.

 NĀPILI-KAPALUA